Longburton: History

 When Sir John Fitzjames Junior died in 1699, the manor passed jointly to his sisters, Grace and Catherine and ultimately was settled on Grace's husband Sir George Strode until he died in 1702.
 The manor then passed to his only daughter Grace Strode who subsequently married and was widowed before dying intestate in 1729.
-In the absence of her will the terms of her father's will of 1700 applied and matters were so complex that Parliament appointed a Commission to determine how the Strode estates should be divided between Grace's daughters.
+In the absence of her will the terms of her father's will of 1700 applied and matters were so complex that Parliament appointed a royal commission to determine how the Strode estates should be divided between Grace's daughters.
 It took seventeen years before an Act of Parliament was passed to agree the apportionment of the lands between the two heirs, one of whom had since died.
 The dead daughter's son received her portion and Long Burton manor passed to the dowager Countess of Hertford.
 She died in 1754 and her estates passed to Sir Hugh Smithson, husband of her only daughter Elizabeth, and subsequently Duke of Northumberland.
 His family sold the manor to Anthony Chapman, who built an elegant small mansion at Long Burton, which was later owned by Mark Davis.
 Chapman's widow sold the manor to J.S.W.
 Sawbridge in 1826.
 Sawbridge married Sarah Frances Erle-Drax, the heiress of Charborough, and assumed her surname.

-With the coming of the railway to Sherborne in the mid nineteenth century the village developed rapidly as a dormitory and most of the present housing stock was built as part of the railway boom.
+With the coming of the railway to Sherborne in the mid nineteenth century the village developed rapidly as a dormitory community and most of the present housing stock was built as part of the railway boom.
 The village housing is mostly either seventeenth-century, late nineteenth-century or late twentieth-century.